 On Long Caye development means fifteen cabanas, a well-stocked kitchen, solar-powered water pumps, a composting toilet, three dozen sea kayaks, a bunch of sailboards, surf boards, fishing kayaks, and surf kayaks, and a dive shop (the only thing not owned by Slickrock).
 There is no maid service; there are no air conditioners or flush toilets.
 But there is a fridge permanently loaded with Fantas and Belikin beer.
-It all represents the soft side of adventure travel -right down to the excellent Garifuna chefs who cook your meal and then sit down at the table with you to dine.
+It all represents the soft side of adventure travel - right down to the Belizean guides who guide you to new snorkel spots all day and then join you for dinner.

 Related blog post: Islands on the atoll: Nothing stays the same

 Related blog post: Slickrock island’s history featured on Belize blog